brandynlucca/AcousticScattering.jl/docs/src/tutorials/coated_particles.md

 ![Normalized total pressure through the core, coating and surrounding fluid.](coated_pressure.png)

 The incident wave travels along `+x`.
-Dashed lines mark the interfaces; `pressure` automatically selects the exterior, coating or core.
+Dashed lines mark the interfaces. `pressure` automatically selects the exterior, coating or core.
 This is total pressure, so the exterior includes interference between the incident and scattered waves.

 Check pressure continuity directly at the inner surface: